Indicators for Successful Virtual Learners

 The vision of Virtual Loudoun is to cultivate quality, flexible, self-paced, virtual learning.

 Students who are successful in online courses generally have the following characteristics:

-VL students must feel comfortable in a learning environment that places emphasis on individuals leading their learning process.
+Online students must feel comfortable in a learning environment that places emphasis on individuals leading their learning process.
 With the freedom and flexibility of the online environment comes responsibility.
-The online process takes a real commitment and discipline to keep up with the work of successfully completing a VL course.
+The online process takes a real commitment and discipline to keep up with the work of successfully completing a Virtual Loudoun course.

 The course content and interaction are accomplished via a computer (that meets the minimum technical requirements) connected to the Internet.
-Some content and activities may be accessible by mobile/Cell phones, but most online learning will be accomplished with a solid internet connection.
-Changes to the school calendar, such as snow days, will not change VL's calendar.
+Some content and activities may be accessible by mobile/cell phones, but most online learning will be accomplished with a solid internet connection.
+Changes to the school calendar, such as snow days, will not change the Virtual Loudoun calendar and deadlines.

 Often taking a virtual course is something “new”.
-VL students may be the first person among family and friends to be a formal online learner.
+Virtual Loudoun students may be the first person among family and friends to be a formal online learner.
 Often it is reported that the online course was "way more difficult" than anticipated.
-Because taking a online course can be more difficult than anticipated, it is imperative that VL students receive support from the school and from home.
+Virtual courses are not shorter or easier than traditional coursework, but they are more flexible.
+Therefore, it is imperative that Virtual Loudoun students receive support from the school and from home.
 Students are far more likely to succeed if they have encouragement from adults who acknowledge the challenge and support the effort.